IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

+If the variable TTCFrw and TTBck are both very small (e.g., 0.000001) for any time step, they are set to 0 and the line flow is forced to be 0, i.e., line is disconnected.

 Node location
 -------------